GitHub-Sofyan/academic-personal-1/content/home/about.md

 +++

 # Biography
+I'll connect the dots for you..... | Inquistive Individual

 As an athlete developer, I believe in achieving high athletic performance through an integrated multi-disciplinary approach for both athletes and coaches.
 To achieve this outcome, I strongly believe in investing in a long-term data-driven approach.
 To date, I have been fortunate to be able to marry my love for Coaching and Data Analytics, to boost sports performance.